-In many cases, we can settle our clients’ car accident cases outside of court.
-Our lawyers retrieve documents, gather evidence, work with expert witnesses, and build your case to demonstrate negligence, fault, and the extent of your injuries and damages.
+Building a case for a claim means demonstrating negligence, fault, and the extent of your injuries and damages.
 We negotiate with insurers and fight for a fair settlement.

 That said, we will not avoid going to court if that is what it takes to recover the compensation you deserve.
-We prepare a compelling case from the very start so we are ready for trial if the insurance company refuses to settle.
+We prepare a compelling case from the start so that we are ready for trial if the insurance company refuses to settle.

 At the Law Offices of Anidjar & Levine, we help victims of auto wrecks in Broward County recover compensation for their injuries.
 We can help you or your loved one get compensation if the other driver caused your wreck.
 For help navigating the legal process following your accident, set up a free case evaluation and discuss how a personal injury lawyer in Fort Lauderdale can help you.
-Call our Fort Lauderdale office 1-800-747-3733.
+Call our Fort Lauderdale office.

 Getting into an accident is stressful enough.
-It can cause bodily injury such as whiplash, emotional pain, financial stress, and more.
-To make matters worse, the Fort Lauderdale area has a substantial number of drivers who operate their vehicles with no car insurance.
+It can cause bodily injuries such as whiplash, emotional pain, financial stress, etc. To make matters worse, too many drivers in the Fort Lauderdale area operate their vehicles without insurance.
 What happens after accidents involving uninsured drivers?
 How do you recover compensation for your injuries?

 There are a few options if you or a loved one was in a Fort Lauderdale vehicle accident involving an uninsured driver.